dkay-zaxxx/mikrotik-automation/README.md

 If you cannot log into a device, please let the script complete running so that it can reset the pre-determined IP address to `0.0.0.0` in `routeros.py` otherwise you will need to manual set the IP address to `0.0.0.0` to make the tool work again.

-# THERE ARE MANY UPDATES TO FOLLOW TO IMPROVE EASY OF USE FOR THIS TOOL :)